 by Stefan Schwoon

-White-red with the arms.
-Sources: flag from Ulle 2000, arms from the Thuringia official website.
+Quartered black and yellow with the arms in the middle.
+Sources: flag from Ulle 1999, arms from the Thuringia official website.

-Flag adopted 13.07.1994, according to Dirk Schönberger's Administrative Divisions of the World website.
+Flag adopted 01.02.1995, according to Dirk Schönberger's Administrative Divisions of the World website (who quotes Ulle 1999 as reference).
 From Ralf Hartemink's International Civic Arms website: